Rob-Ferguson/HonoluluBitDevs-Rebrand/src/site/notes/para/1. Projects/Honolulu BitDevs/Resources/Notes/Ledger Recover.md

 The most important takeaway is that current Ledger users **should not panic** - that's how mistakes are made and funds get lost.

 The Recover service will only be available for Ledger Nano X users initially, so users of older Ledger Nano S models are at no additional risk.
-Even Nano X users have to explicitly opt in to the service to initiate the process, so if you don't want to use it, don't opt in (you could also try keep an older firmware on the device for extra peace of mind).
+Even Nano X users have to explicitly opt in to the service to initiate the process, so if you don't want to use it, don't opt in (you could also try keep an older firmware version on the device).
 There's always some risk that Ledger developers could push malicious code that sends private key data involuntarily, but that concern exists to some degree with every wallet - the main difference is that closed source code can't be openly audited to help confirm that isn't happening.

 Because only private key data is being sent to the shard custodians, users that add an additional [[para/1.
 Projects/Honolulu BitDevs/Events/Self-Custody Workshop#BIP39 passphrases\|BIP39 passphrase]] on top of their seed are completely safe even if the custodians collude to reproduce the private key itself.
 In that case, they would still need the secret passphrase to actually access funds.